Details of a Street

 2. Collage of the bus 583

-During three years, I have taken the bus 583 to move from Guanzhuang campus to Ruixiang Campus in a three stations trip of ten minutes, from Guanzhuang Lukoubei station (管庄路口北站) to Xijunzhuang station (西军庄站), in the morning, and the other way around in the afternoon.
-Late November 2020, I started gathering pictures of the bus to analyse it visually through a collage.
+During three years, I have taken the bus 583 from Guanzhuang campus to Ruixiang Campus in a three stations trip of ten minutes, from Guanzhuang Lukoubei station (管庄路口北站) to Xijunzhuang station (西军庄站), in the morning, and the other way around in the afternoon.
+Late November 2020, I started gathering pictures of the bus to analyse it visually through a digital collage.

 3. Non-Intentional Design in Guanzhuang